OBSLabs/etl/README.md

   end

   module Load
-    extend Etl::Stage
+    extend Etl::Workflow

-    step 'Persist to db' do |state|
+    push 'Persist to db' do |state|
       Invoice.transaction do
         state.invoices.each do |invoice|
           invoice.save!